2 Cookin Mamas

 Korean BBQ Kabobs unskewered and served over salad.

-You can serve Korean BBQ Pork Kabobs over a salad as I did with some sesame vinaigrette or with Grilled Corn with Parmesan Chili Butter or Grilled Herbed Potatoes on the side.
+You can serve Korean BBQ Pork Kabobs over a salad as I did with some sesame vinaigrette or with Grilled Corn with Parmesan Chili Butter or Air Fryer Fingerling Potatoes on the side.

 If you have any leftovers, they are great eaten over rice or turned into tasty lettuce wraps for the perfect lunch.
 Whatever way you serve these grilled pork kabobs, they're sure to be a hit.
 Enjoy!